SSL92/koniqplusplus/README.md

 * `--test_on_spaq`: Add option to cross test on SPAQ dataset after training on KonIQ++.
 * `--spaq_root 'YOUR OWN PATH'`: Root path for SPAQ dataset.

 Note: We have conducted user screenings to the released version KonIQ++ labels, so the results might have small fluctuations regarding to the reported performances.
-To perfectly reproduce performances in the paper, you can use the Kon++_old.csv label in the old_label folder as substitution.
+To perfectly reproduce performances in the paper, you can use the Koniq++_old.csv label in the old_label folder as substitution.

 ### Predicting Single Image Quality and Visualizing